 The ‘NY_CloseTrading‘ is a mean reversion strategy based on the following rules:

-1. The price sooner or later reverts to the average value calculated for a certain period.
+1. The price sooner or later reverts to its average value calculated for a certain period.

-2. As a rule, the strategy opens a trade during periods of low volatility when the maximum/minimum of the day most likely occurs.
+2. As a rule, a MR strategy opens a trade during periods of low volatility when the maximum/minimum of the day most likely occurs.

-3. The strategy trades with an asset that often cross its average.
-If the price has not crossed it for a long time (up to ~12 hours), then the position should be closed by a time-stop.
+3. The strategy trades with an asset that often crosses its average.
+If the price does not cross it for a long time (up to ~12 hours), then the position will be closed by a time-stop.
 As a rule, the position holding time does not exceed 12 hours.
-Stop loss protects against big losses during strong price movements in one direction.
+Stop loss protects against big losses in case of strong price movement in one direction.

-4. An open position will be closed if the price approaches the average value.
-So the profit can be both positive and negative.
-The SL value must not interfere with the closing of a position at an average price and has to withstand Intraday volatility of an asset.
+4. Open position will be closed if the price approaches its average value.
+So profit can be both positive and negative.
+The SL value must not interfere with the closing of a position at an average price and has to withstand the Intraday volatility.

-If you use a small stop loss, this may turn a profitable mean reversion strategy into an unprofitable one.
+Using a small stop loss may turn a profitable mean reversion strategy into an unprofitable one.